Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 5. Avoid Overloading

-Resist the temptation to overload your appliances beyond their recommended capacities.
+Please resist the temptation to overload your appliances beyond their recommended capacities.
 Overloading can strain motors, cause overheating, and lead to premature wear.

 Here are some common examples of overloading for different types of appliances: